Plaintiffs in a PayPal lawsuit are warning others about using PayPal or Venmo to collect entry fees for private pools – including March Madness.

-A class-action lawsuit led by Chris Moneymaker, 2003 World Series of Poker Main Event champion, was filed Thursday against PayPal.
-It comes after many private leagues noticed their entry fees were frozen or seized altogether by the payment service after fantasy football season.
+A class-action lawsuit led by Chris Moneymaker, 2003 World Series of Poker Main Event champion, was filed in January against PayPal.
+It comes after many private leagues and pools noticed their entry fees were frozen or seized altogether by the payment service after fantasy football season.
 Moneymaker is now calling for others to join the PayPal lawsuit.

 The complaint filed in United States District Court, Northern District of California alleges, “This action stems from (PayPal)’s widespread business practice of unilaterally seizing funds from its clients’ financial accounts, without cause and without any fair or due process.”